 If you want it to be completely random, simply select the fraction-based weight and save.
 If you’d prefer some demographic or URL-based targeting, follow these instructions:

 If you want to test based on the path each individual user takes to get to your page (whether it’s from Google, Social Media or a referal site, for instance)…

 - scroll down to ‘Page targeting’ and select ‘ADD URL RULE’.

 If you want to test based on demographics, you’ll need to pay for Google Optimize 360.
 To do

 - Complete the steps in this Optimize Audience targeting guide.

 How does Optimize work with other Google products?

 Google is very good at integrating all of its products to work together as one powerful digital marketing hub.
 You now know that Google Tag Manager is essential to installing Optimize on your webpage, but how does this A/B web testing and personalisation tool work with other products, we hear you ask?

 Well, picture this: you’re creating a Google Ads campaign featuring promotional messaging for multiple audiences.
 You’re not sure what landing page converts best for each of your target market.
 Google Optimize permits you to create different versions to zero in on the perfect, faultless landing page.

-For more information on this, check out Google’s Optimize Reports Guide.
+For more information on this, check out the Optimize Reports Guide.